rotkehlxen/suncal/README.md

 If you want to export the sun calendar to an ics file, registration of this app in google cloud is unnecessary.
 Just be sure to set `--return-val ics`.
 You can provide a name for the ics file, but if you don't, the name will be created automatically.
-Then simply run
 Example:

 ```bash